 If you have a set of interchangeable knitting needles, then you can place all of your stitches on the two needles and switch the cord with a shorter cord from the same brand (so that it’s compatible) that fits with the number of stitches that you have.

-Interchangeable knitting needles are quite convenient this way since you are allowed to “change needles” without actually having to change needles.
+Interchangeable knitting needles (like these) are quite convenient this way since you are allowed to “change needles” without actually having to change needles.

 If not, then the magic loop method is highly recommended.
 You can follow the same instructions as above to knit a small loop using your long circular knitting needles.